exceptionless/Exceptionless/Source/Clients/Nancy/NuGet/readme.txt

 		 Nancy Integration
 -------------------------------------
 The Exceptionless.Nancy NuGet package will automatically configure your web.config.
-Next, add your Exceptionless api key to the web.config Exceptionless section.
+All you need to do is open the web.config and add your Exceptionless api key to the web.config Exceptionless section.

 <exceptionless apiKey="API_KEY_HERE" />

-Finally, you must call the following line of code to inside of your NancyBootstrapper's ApplicationStartup method to start reporting unhandled exceptions.
+Finally, you must import the "Exceptionless" namespace and call the following line of code inside of your NancyBootstrapper's ApplicationStartup method to start reporting unhandled exceptions.
+You will need to pass an Nancy.Bootstrapper.IPipelines instance.

-ExceptionlessClient.Current.RegisterNancy(pipelines)
+Exceptionless.ExceptionlessClient.Current.RegisterNancy(pipelines)

 -------------------------------------
    Manually reporting an exception